Indoor Snow Centres and Dry Slopes

 In the UK there are artificial and real snow slopes all over the country.
 If you can master basics like stopping and turning before your first holiday on snow, you can make more use of the mountain when you're there.
 The new GO SKI GO BOARD initiative, backed by Snowsports England, is a great way to get involved with your local dry slope or indoor snow slope.

 The three most common surfaces for dry slopes in the UK are Dendix, Proslope and Snowflex.
 Dendix has been around for the longest and is well known to dry slope skiers nationwide.
 It's made of plastic bristles with diamond-shaped spaces between the bristles.
 It's not very forgiving to ski on (especially if you fall over) due to the holes in it, but it is a great place to work on the basics.
-There are also other surfaces called Snowflex and Proslope which have no holes and is a carpet like material.
+There are also other surfaces called Snowflex and Proslope.
+Snowflex has no holes and is a carpet like material.
 Proslope , has no holes to catch thumbs like traditional diamond matting and bristle technology with 2 different heights to give a better edge control and a snow like feel.
 Aldershot, Southampton, Snowtrax (Christchurch), Silkworth (Sunderland), Hillend (Edinburgh) are a few of the many dry slopes now operational.